Humanscale QuickStand Eco Standing Desk Converter Review

 Unless you only stand at your desk for very short periods of time you’re going to want to adjust your monitor(s) upwards, relative to your work surface or keyboard height, every time you switch from sitting to standing.
 This is because our torsos grow taller when we stand, taking the 90-degree bend out of the bottom of the spine when seated.
 So this is something you can anticipate doing each and every time you switch positions, which for most people is two to four times a day.

-And this is where the Humanscale Eco not only fails to impress, it’s a deal killer if you’re using a mounted monitor, in our opinion.
+This is where the Humanscale QuickStand Eco not only fails to impress, it’s a deal killer if you’re using a mounted monitor, in our opinion.
 While Humanscale claims it has an independently adjustable monitor height, what they mean is you can set the height once when you assemble the unit, and if you ever want to change it again you’ll need to get the toolbox out and remove your monitors, then disassemble and reassemble the VESA mount at a different height setting.
-So this is not something you’re going to do several times a day.
+This is not something you’re going to do several times a day.
 Even for the initial install you may find yourself having to change this height setting once or twice before it feels right to you, which is already exasperating.

 It gets worse.
-The height adjustment range on the monitor mount during installation is limited to only 5” of vertical range.
-Combined with the fact that the work surface rests an inch too high above the desk already, some people may find that if they set their monitor height correctly for standing, when they sit they’ll have their arms raised too high and neck tilted back to look up at the monitor—a really bad combination ergonomically speaking.
+The height-adjustment range on the monitor mount during installation is limited to only 5” of vertical range.
+Combined with the fact that the work surface rests an inch too high above the desk already, some people may find that if they set their monitor height correctly for standing, when they sit they’ll have their arms raised too high and neck tilted back to look up at the monitor — a really bad combination ergonomically speaking.

-For the same money as an Eco you could get any number of Z-Lift or X-Lift standing desk converters with an ergonomically-adjustable monitor arm, and make your entire sit-stand adjustment—desk surface height as well as monitor height—in seconds.
-If you’d like to avoid trading in the standing benefit for a neck strain problem you’ll want to steer towards a standing desk converter with true independent monitor height adjustment, not the Eco.
+For the same money as an Eco you could get any number of Z-Lift or X-Lift standing desk converters with an ergonomically-adjustable monitor arm, and make your entire sit-stand adjustment — desk surface height as well as monitor height — in seconds.
+If you’d like to avoid trading in the standing benefit for a neck strain problem you’ll want to steer towards a standing desk converter with true independent monitor-height adjustment, not the Eco.

 Strong Counterbalance Mechanism